danielfonner/G2G-by-SMU-DataArts/README.md

 WHAT THE PYTHON SCRIPT DOES GENERALLY:
   1) Download IRS Business Master File (BMF) and AWS Index Files
-  2) Using the Index files, extract grant data from 990PFs part XV for both grantee and approved for future grants
+  2) Using the Index files, extract grant data from 990PFs part XV for both granted and approved for future grants
   3) Match grants to grantees using a string-matching method (fuzzywuzzy), also requiring matches to have the same zip code
   4) Append grantee EIN and NTEE data to each grant using the BMF
   5) Append grantor NTEE to each grant using the BMF